alinush/ck/README.md

     # open a paper's .bib file
     ck open <citation-key>.bib

-    # prompts you to tag all currently untagged papers
-    ck tag

     # tag the paper with <tag> (or enter tag manually from keyboard)
     ck tag <citation-key> [<tag>]